ChrisVilches/poller/README.md

 * Allow JSON requests.
 * (Done ✅) Allow requests where the HTML content is loaded using Javascript.
-* Add more polling rules.
+* (Done ✅) Add more polling rules.
 * Create a UI.
 * Configure request headers (e.g. API key, etc).
-* Allow rules to modify the notification message using tokens (e.g. `page contains $count occurrences of "hello world"`).
+* (Done ✅) Allow rules to modify the notification message using tokens (e.g. `page contains $count occurrences of "hello world"`).
 Tokens should be specific to each individual rule.

 ## Tools Used